x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mail-flow-rules/mail-flow-rule-procedures.md

 - You can't import a mail flow rule collection into Exchange 2010 if that rule collection was exported from Exchange 2013 or later.

-### Use the Exchange Management Shell to export a transport rule collection
+### Use the Exchange Management Shell to export a mail flow rule collection

 1. Run the following command: